-Maple syrup blondies with lots of chocolate chips.
-Photo courtesy Bella Baker.
+Maple syrup blondies with lots of chocolate chips (photo and recipe © Bella Baker).

 1. PREHEAT the oven to 325°F. Line the bottom of a 9 x 13 inch Pyrex baking pan with parchment paper and spray with nonstick cooking spray.

-3. CREAM the butter and both sugars together in a large bowl, using electric beaters on medium high speed, until pale and fluffy (about 3 minutes).
+3. CREAM the butter and both sugars together in a large bowl, using electric beaters on medium-high speed, until pale and fluffy (about 3 minutes).
 Add the eggs, one at a time, scraping down the sides of the bowl after each addition.
-Add the maple syrup and vanilla; then reduce mixer speed to low and gradually add in the dry ingredients.
+Add the maple syrup and vanilla; then reduce the mixer speed to low and gradually add in the dry ingredients.